 Simply put, a framework in the world of web designing is a complete package consisting of a structure of files and folders of standardized codes in various languages, like HTML, JS, CSS, etc., which can be utilized to facilitate the development or designing of websites.

-It can be used as the skeleton or the base of a website, to which additional elements and specifications can be added.
+It can be used as the structure or the base of a website, to which additional elements and specifications can be added.
 In other words, it is the model structure of any website.

 Even though websites are diverse, their basic structure is quite similar.
 So, frameworks provide the same in a package form so that developers can leverage the code and avoid redoing the entire design from scratch.
 As a result, developers can save a lot of time and effort that goes into creating the basics of a website.

 There are two types of responsive web design frameworks available: back-end and front-end.